SSH

 2021-06-15-Manejo-de-datos-con-Pandas.ipynb html.ipynb snap

-When we no longer want to have the folder mounted we can unmount it by fusermount -u server1folder.
+When we no longer want to have the folder mounted, we can unmount it using fusermount -u server1folder

 !!fusermount -u server1folder